wp-plugins/advanced-responsive-video-embedder/README.txt

 1. In action
 2. Options page

 == Changelog ==

+= 5.3.0 Beta =
+* **If you get a error '... array ...' please reset your options on the options page and redo the options you had before**
+* Fix: '... expected array' error when saving options on some cases.
+If you get a error please reset your
+* Fix: ttp://youtu.be/... shortlinks are not detected correctly in the shortcode creator dialog.
+* Improved: Ported code to WordPress Plugin Boilerplate 3.0 style.
+* Improved: Switched vevo and xtube from object to iframe embeds.
+* Improved: Lots of minor code enhancements.

+= 5.1.1 =
+* Fix: Removed mixed content warnungs for youtube and vimeo.
+* Translation updates.

 = 5.1.0 =
 * New: Vimeo HTTPS support (works automatically if your site is HTTPS)